mikedenly/mikedenly.github.io/_posts/rio-import.md

 Hello, world!
 I have now finally figured out GitHub and how to make a free website with Jekyll.
 It's a great day!

-Today, I would like to point everyone to my favorite R package importing data: the rio package.
+Today, I would like to point everyone to my favorite R package for importing data: the rio package.
 It's my favorite package because the syntax is basically the same, no matter what type of file you are trying to import.

 To import a .csv file:
 ```r